roman-milk/roman-milk.github.io/teacher-teacher.md

  Two hours later both women were on the plane heading back to Indiana.

  Little did they know that now the real adventure was beginning?
-Report_Story #1